 RP1 is a genetically modified herpes simplex type 1 virus that is designed to directly destroy tumors and to generate an anti-tumor immune response.
-This is a Phase 1B/2, open label, multicenter, trial evaluating the objective response rate and the safety and tolerability, biodistribution, shedding, and preliminary efficacy of RP1 in adult hepatic, renal, heart, lung, other solid organs, or hematopoietic cell transplant recipients who subsequently experienced advanced or metastatic cutaneous malignancies.
-Patients will be dosed with RP1 by direct or ultrasound guided intra-tumoral injection into superficial, subcutaneous or nodal tumors.
+This is a Phase 1B/2, open label, multicenter, study evaluating the objective response rate and the safety and tolerability of RP1 in adult hepatic, renal, heart, lung, other solid organs, and/or hematopoietic cell transplant recipients who subsequently experienced advanced or metastatic cutaneous malignancies.
+Patients will be dosed with RP1 by direct or ultrasound guided intra-tumoral injection into superficial, subcutaneous, or nodal tumors.
 No transplanted organs will be injected.

 Study Type